 - Finished Length: 27 (27 ½, 28, 28 ½)”

-The yarn they send is Sprightly Arcylic, an exclusive Craftsy brand, and it’s wonderful.
+The yarn they send is Sprightly Arcylic, an exclusive Bluprint brand, and it’s wonderful.
 I’ve used it a bunch for other projects too.
-It comes with more than enough yarn to finish the product and when you order, Craftsy guarantees to match the dye lot with a single order so they’re all the same.
-I chose the color Crimson, in size 1, and I received 7 skeins of the yarn.
-I loved this pattern so much, I actually purchased 7 more skeins in Pale Pink to make one for my cousin!
+It comes with more than enough yarn to finish the product and when you order, Bluprint guarantees to match the dye lot with a single order so they’re all the same.
+I chose the color Pale Pink, in size 1, and I received 7 skeins of the yarn.
+I loved this pattern so much, I actually purchased 7 more skeins in Crimson to make another one!